 You may need to tell Sumac which payment processor to use when charging a payment.
 To do this go to Sumac Console/Utilities/Customize Database/Preferences/Payments.
 In the Payments area you are required to enter information about your merchant account.
 For more information about setting this area up, see our How-to Video

-In the same lookup list as step one, ensure that any payment type you would like to see online has the checkbox “Show On Web” set.
+In the same Field Values as step one, ensure that any payment type you would like to see online has the checkbox “Show On Web” set.
 To access this, double click the payment type you are concerned about.